Just like anything new, you’ll want to know the cost of Martial Arts before signing up.

 With it being at least three times as expensive to have your own facility, many opt for renting out public facilities.

-If you are looking for a purpose-built facility to train in, you can expect to pay more in membership fees as a result.
+Expect the cost of Martial Arts to be considerably more if you are looking for a purpose-built facility to train in.
+You can expect to pay more in membership fees as a result.

 Does the Martial Arts School you are looking to join have a full timetable?